2019 Champion of Champions: Format

-The Champion of Champions is an invitational snooker tournament, first held in 1978, and annually since 2013.
+The Champion of Champions is an invitational snooker tournament, first held in 1978, and staged annually since 2013.
 As an invitational event, it does not carry any world ranking points.
 The 2019 Champion of Champions took place from 4 to 10 November 2019 at the Ricoh Arena in Coventry, England.
 It featured 16 winners of events from the previous 12 months on the World Snooker Tour.
-The World Women's Snooker Championship and the World Seniors Championship were added to the list of eligible events for 2019, the winners of these two championships being allowed to participate in the Champion of Champions for the first and second time, respectively, (Steve Davis as reigning World Seniors Champion qualified for the 2014 Champion of Champions).
+The World Women's Snooker Championship and the World Seniors Championship were added to the list of eligible events for 2019, the winners of these two championships being allowed to participate in the Champion of Champions for the first and second time, respectively (Steve Davis as reigning World Seniors Champion had qualified for the 2014 Champion of Champions).
 The tournament was organised by Matchroom Sport, broadcast on ITV4 and sponsored by sports betting company ManbetX.